Lawful interception: India

 and preventing any unauthorized use of these powers by any agency, individual or intermediary.

 III.
 The above notification will ensure that provisions of law relating to lawful interception or monitoring of computer resource are followed and if any interception, monitoring or decryption is required for purposes specified in Section 69 of the IT Act, the same is done as per due process of law and approval of competent authority i.e. Union Home Secretary.

 Elsewhere

 Most countries worldwide maintain LI requirements similar to those Europe and the U.S., and have moved to the ETSI handover standards.
 The Budapest Convention on Cybercrime requires such capabilities.

 Illegal use

 As with many law enforcement tools, LI systems may be subverted for illicit purposes, producing a violation of human rights, as declared by European Court of Human Rights in the case Bettino Craxi III v.
 Italy.
 It also occurred in Greece during the 2004 Olympics: the telephone operator Vodafone Greece was fined $100,000,000 in 2006 (or €76,000,000) for failing to secure its systems against unlawful access.
-According to Monshizadeh et al., the event is representative of mobile networks and Internet Service Providers vulnerability to cyber attacks because they use outdated LI mechanism.
+According to Monshizadeh et al., the event is representative of mobile and ISP vulnerability to cyber attacks because they use outdated LI mechanism.